jackdhaliwal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+Day "13": June 19th, 2017 Monday, 9:50PM

+Today's Progress: Added to local dummy authentication.
+Cleaned up routes.

+Thoughts: Just got done with the first quiz for my summer trig class.
+Hoping to add to/finish the authentication feature by the end of the week.

 ### Day "12": June 5th, 2017 Monday, 10:49PM

 Today's Progress: Beginning authenticatio following example from: http://jasonwatmore.com/post/2015/03/10/angularjs-user-registration-and-login-example-tutorial#authenticationservice